Winkelkatze/ledmatrix/README.md

     Swap the output for every second column, since on many displays these are swapped internally. single_channel, default=False
     Single channel display with only three color lines.
-    Most displays are split vertically into an upper and lower half with two separate sets of color lines. brightness, default=width-2
+    Almost all displays are split vertically into an upper and lower half with two separate sets of color lines. brightness, default=width-2
     Global brightness control.
     Must be between 0 (off) and width - 2 (max)